 Some people believe that living a spiritual life is austere, difficult, or unpleasant.
 Not fun at all.
 They think, “That’s the price you must pay until you reach the summit of eternal joy.”
 If you think this, then I’ve got good news for you: nothing could be further from the truth.
 It’s true that enlightenment, just like any other endeavor, requires discipline and sincere effort.
 However, walking the spiritual path need not be a painful journey.

-An excellent way to discover this truth is to study the lives of people who have achieved the ultimate goal of spiritual enlightenment.
-Reading and studying their lives is inspiring and often entertaining.
-We learn that all of them were born as human beings, walk the Earth, and eventually die, just like us.
-When we read their stories, we begin to realize that we might also enjoy their experience of peace.
+An excellent way to discover this truth is to study the lives of people who’ve achieved the ultimate goal of spiritual enlightenment.
+Reading and studying the lives of saints is inspiring, often entertaining.
+We learn that all of them were born as normal human beings, just like us.
+When we read their stories, we begin to realize that we might also enjoy attainments like theirs.

 Quiet Karma’s posts on Spiritual Masters introduce you to some of these great souls and their teachings.